-Next to this grave, two reporters from the Daily Planet — Clark Kent and Jimmy Olsen — were gathering some information and pictures for that great metropolitan newspaper’s upcoming Memorial Day Weekend tabloid.
+Next to this grave, two reporters from the Daily Planet — Clark Kent and Jimmy Olsen — were gathering some information and pictures for that Great Metropolitan Newspaper’s upcoming Memorial Day Weekend tabloid.

 “This is going to be a good day for the veterans, don’t you agree, Clark?” asked a smiling Jimmy.
 But instead of an answer, all Jimmy received from the grim-looking Clark was silence.
-“Are you OK, Clark?”
+“Are you okay, Clark?”
 Jimmy asked with concern, tapping him on the shoulder.

 “A letter?” asked a puzzled Jimmy.
 “From who?”